Haliotis australis: Description

 The corrugated exterior is quite constant and characteristic.
 Young specimens are more strongly ribbed spirally, and often have radiating stripes of red on a delicate green ground."

 Distribution

 It is endemic and found across New Zealand.

 Human use

-Haliotis australis (also known as 'Queenies') and other two Haliotis species are known as "paua" in New Zealand and are used as a food source.
+Haliotis australis (also known as 'Queenies') and other three Haliotis species are known as "pāua" in New Zealand and are used as a food source.
 While generally smaller than their Haliotis iris counterparts, they are still harvested but must be a minimum length of 80mm.